HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 Debit and Credit Cards

 Debit cards draw on funds you have deposited at the bank, while credit cards allow you to borrow money up to a certain limit.
-Debit transactions typically result in lower fees for merchants.
+The debit transactions typically result in lower fees for merchants.
 Both types of cards are secure and allow for instantaneous funds transfer.

 Pay by Phone System